 Furthermore, (and this point is specifically in relation to the interior department, that consists predominantly of women), in my experience I found that avoidance of the initial irritation led to an escalation in the conflict, which required more energy and resources to mediate.

-The difference in the genders on board also results in the difference in behavior.
-For example,conflict on deck seemed to be resolved faster and with greater ease than that of the interior department.
+The difference in the genders on board also results in the difference in behaviour.
+For example, conflict on deck seemed to be resolved faster and with greater ease than that of the interior department.

-However, conflict between genders took much longer and seemed to linger on and on.
-This difference in gender behavior can be researched independently, however my hypothesis for this is that many women working in a male dominated industry (for various reasons) feel highly stressed, which alters their psychological state, and can affect their sensitivity and effect how they communicate effectively.
+However, a conflict between genders took much longer and seemed to linger on and on.
+This difference in gender behaviour can be researched independently, however my hypothesis for this is that many women working in a male-dominated industry (for various reasons) feel highly stressed, which alters their psychological state, and can affect their sensitivity and affect how they communicate effectively.

 More about The Super Yacht Stewardess & Conflict Management is in my new book:

 The Stewardess Bible: Achieving Excellence in Service – Module One.

 When a Situation Conflicts with your values.

 In this case study I will use an example where the conflict occurred against my inner values and belief system.
 We were half way through a very busy 2 week charter, yes, I know all charters are busy, however we were travelling with another yacht, in and around the St Tropez area .